-The addition of new accesses, storage, trackways, welfare facilities and hardstanding are likely to require planning permission.
+The addition of new accesses, storage, trackways, manèges, welfare facilities and hardstanding are likely to require planning permission.
 The provision of new fencing and gates may require planning permission depending upon their location and height.
-This can be a grey area, so contact the SDNPA prior to installing any structures or surfaces and consider submitting a free 'do I need planning permission?' form.
+This is a complex area, so contact the SDNPA prior to installing any structures or surfaces and consider submitting a free 'do I need planning permission?' form.